simple-crypto/simple-website/organization.md

 preliminary security evaluation report.
 A challenge is organized based on public data sets, linked to scientific conferences whenever possible.
 Bug bounties reward the possible detection of security flaws in the association's designs.
-* <strong><em>Gold sponsoring.</em></strong> The code starts to be used by a sponsor.
+* <strong><em>Gold sponsoring.</em></strong> The code starts is used by a sponsor.
-For a period of X years, the sponsoring enables the integration of the code under a non-copyleft license.
+For a period of X years, the sponsoring enables its integration under a non-copyleft license, while the code remains available under a copyleft license for non commercial use, which we denote as dual licensing.
 During this period, the detection of security flaws and bugs goes through a separate incident response process, following standard responsible disclosure practice.
 Bugs are first communicated to the association and forwarded to sponsors.
 Their public release may be delayed.
 In case security flaws imply